rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 producer that sends a single message, and a consumer that receives messages and prints them out.
 We'll gloss over some of the detail in the .NET client API, concentrating on this very simple thing just to get started.
-It's a "Hello World" of messaging.
+It's the "Hello World" of RabbitMQ Streams.

 > #### The .NET stream client library